THE

 Timothée Chalamet

-But when their god-sized chemical collides with their god-sized egos, power struggles erupt.
-Trust erodes.
-And their once-united revolution collapses under the weight of fame, ambition, and prestige.
+But when their god-sized egos collide with their god-sized chemical, power struggles erupt.
+Trust rots.
+Their once-united revolution collapses under the pursuit of fame, ambition, academics, and politics.

-And in the shadows, the CIA watches.
-To them isn’t about enlightenment, it’s a threat, terrorizing the youth of America.
-And threats must be neutralized.
+And in the shadows, the CIA is waiting- already watching.
+To them, this isn’t enlightenment, it’s a contagion infecting America's youth.
+And contagions must get eliminated.

-And just like that, my father, the wild-eyed revolutionary who started it all, is eliminated.
-His name, his vision, his identity, forgotten.
-Barely even a footnote.
+And just like that, my father — the wild-eyed revolutionary who lit the match — is wiped from the story.
+His name.
+His vision.
+His identity.
+Gone.
+Barely a footnote.

-This series evolved out of my need to find out the truth of who my father really was and why he was erased from history.
+This series evolved out of my need to find out who he really was and why the man who literally turned on the world was completely erased from the its history.

 IP: